madaarOperation/jenkaz/Readme.md

 - [ ] Support VPN Configuration .
 - [ ] Copy The Build Errors To Github .

+> Make It Private And Keep After Development Finish .

 ## License

 MIT